(All fields required)

 For any child who has special healthcare needs, guardianship is an important issue.
 At age 18, individuals are their own guardians, regardless of their mental or physical ability to assess and make decisions that affect their own financial and healthcare needs.
 If the disability interferes with the ability to make decisions, the caregiver may need to obtain guardianship.

-The Center for Infants and Children with Special Needs at Cincinnati Children's offers information and resources to help families.
+The Complex Care Center at Cincinnati Children's offers information and resources to help families.

 Guardianship is a legal relationship created when an individual is named in a will or assigned by the court to take care of minor children or adults who have been declared incompetent.
 Guardian rights vary by state and sometimes by county.
 A guardian may be able to give consent for routine medical care and minor surgical procedures, but not for end-of-life decisions such as DNR (Do Not Resuscitate).
 It is therefore important that all members of the health care team, caregivers and family members understand the guardianship status of the child.
 In addition, children with chronic illnesses may have custody issues to consider: